Rehabilitation of Esplanade of Montréal’s Place des Arts

 Fountain engineer - François Ménard

-Because water has become one of the site’s most popular features, two pools were built on the Esplanade.
-As well, special consideration was given to ensuring the necessary infrastructure was in place to provide lighting experts and set designers with infinite creative possibilities.
-And numerous trees and vegetation were integrated into the site as part of the redesign project.
+The presence of water having become one of the main attractions of the site, two ponds were built on the Esplanade.
+In addition, special attention was paid to the necessary infrastructure to offer designers and lighting technicians countless possibilities.
+Numerous trees and shrubs were also integrated into a portion of the site as part of this redevelopment project.

-The project was rolled out in several stages, with work being halted during the summer so as not to interfere with the cultural activities planned around the site.
+The project was carried out in several stages; work was interrupted during the summer months so as not to compromise the holding of events planned as part of the neighbourhood’s cultural activities.

 On the technical front, an anchoring system discreetly integrated into the ground slabs—the brainchild of industrial designer Michel Dallaire—facilitates the assembly of tents, shelters and other structures intended as venues for shows and activities of a transient nature.
 Channels for cabling and water supply stations are included as well, which simplify assembly and dismantling operations.